Ada-Developers-Academy/core-unit-3/algorithmic-strategies/dynamic-programming.md

 But increasing the input size can slow things down quickly!
 Consider calculating the longest common subsequence for `"tagacgttagtc"` and `"qaqaqgqtqgqc"`.
 The traditional recursive solution will take a noticeable amount of time.

-From the example call diagram, if we notice that there are many repeated sub-trees, we might think about applying dynamic programming practices to reuse these calculations.
+From the example call diagram, if we notice that there are many repeated sub-trees (especially the calls to `lcs("ce", "e")`, outlined in yellow), we might think about applying dynamic programming practices to reuse these calculations.

 To add memoization to the Fibonacci algorithm, we only had to check whether a single value had been calculated before.
 But for the longest common subsequence we need to look up a result based on two inputs.